 Syringe feed them immediately with 1ml of Infacol (or if outside the UK – other Infant drops that contain Simethicone).

 Help relief gas by placing your bunny on a table or the floor, facing towards you and place your hands underneath them at the joints of their back legs.
-Lift their back end up off the floor gently and slowly, so their back legs stretch out full length.
+Slowly and gently lift their back end up off the floor so their back legs stretch out to full length.
 Hold for about 10 – 15 seconds.
 Lean forwards while you do this, to help stop them moving forwards.
-Repeat this 4 to 5 times, but stop if your rabbit gets stressed from you doing this.
-This helps relieve gas and helps get the stomach moving.
+Repeat this a couple more times.
+DO NOT perform this procedure if your rabbit gets stressed from you doing this or they react like it causes them pain.

 Encourage them to move about.
 They may not want to, but this will really help a lot.